PHP cron events

 Only users with the edit_files

 capability can manage PHP cron events in WP Crontrol.
-If a user does not have the capability to edit files in the WordPress admin area – i.e. via the Plugin Editor or Theme Editor menu – then they cannot add, edit, or delete a PHP cron event.
+If a user does not have the ability to edit files in the WordPress admin area via the Plugin Editor or Theme Editor menu then they cannot add, edit, or delete a PHP cron event.

 By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.

-If file editing has been disabled via either the DISALLOW_FILE_MODS
+If file editing has been disabled via the DISALLOW_FILE_MODS

 or DISALLOW_FILE_EDIT